ulbergc/EQlocator/README.md

 How do we verify the databases contain the same information?

 ## MVP
-- Load data into initial database
+- Load data into initial database (done)
 - Transfer into a second database without allowing changes
   - This will be a benchmark for the amount of time and resources to allow a simple transfer if the database is closed during transfer
+  - Set up second database (done)
+  - Spark cluster set up and reading information from first database (done)
+  - Spark cluster writes information to second database
 - Set up process to change initial database during transfer
 - Create processes to: (1) apply updates to both databases; (2) verify databases have the same data